DashCampbell/EPL-Website/README.md

 ## Getting Started
 * I used XAMPP to run the code, but an equivalent may also work.
 ### Setting up the database
-1. In phpMyAdmin(for XAMPP), create a new database named 'epl'
+1. In phpMyAdmin(for XAMPP), create a new database named 'epl'.

+1. In config/db_connection.php change the username and password for the mysqli connection.

 1. Inside the database create a new table called 'epl_account' with the following columns:
     Column Name | Column Type